St Mark's Church, Grenoside

 Regular Sunday services are at 10:00am.
-Hospitality, fellowship and food are a speciality; when a month has a fifth Sunday breakfast is sometimes served to all-comers.
+Hospitality, fellowship and food are a speciality; first Sunday of each month breakfast is served to all-comers from 9.45am.
 Other groups for adults and children meet at different times through the week.

+St Mark's is a venue for Christian weddings, funerals and baptisms.

+The church has two Focal Ministers, part-time volunteers who are authorised to lead and serve in the parish.
+They are Readers (Licensed lay ministers).
+The Oversight Minister and Priest-in-charge is the Vicar of Ecclesfield.